Skip to main content

 Players report a strong emotional impact during intense moments, particularly highlighting the first storm encounter, which evokes feelings of vulnerability and danger, leaving them unsettled and immersed in the experience.

-• “I was genuinely not expecting to be so unsettled by the first storm you actually fight in; it truly made me feel small and in great danger.”
+• “I was genuinely not expecting to be so unsettled by the first storm you actually fight in; it made me feel small and in great danger.”

 Buy Underspace